s81863/Testdesign/README.md

 This test is based on the @googlemaps/js-samples located at https://github.com/googlemaps/js-samples.
 We modified it to display 8 static Street View Panoramas sequentially.
-Additionally a Map of type google-map is displayed as well.
+Additionally a Map of type google-map is displayed.

 ## Setup